pranavchinmay/pranavchinmay.github.io/_posts/2020-12-12-adding-fractions.md

 $$ f(ad + bc) \times f((bd)^{-1}). $$

 Which may look familiar.
-In order to be "universal" in this sense, our set of fractions $$\mathbb{Q}$$ must have an addition law exactly like the one you learned as a child.

 Now is this the **answer** to the question: why do we add fractions in the funny way?
 No, of course not.
 The answer to that is simply: it works.
+Indeed, we could have simply done the "multiply by $$1$$" trick on $$\frac{a}{b} + \frac{c}{d}$$ and shown that it gives $$\frac{ad+bc}{bd}$$.

 Then why do all this?
-To explore something we usually take for granted, and try to understand it in a more universal way.
-In fact, te construction described here turns out to be extremely, extremely important in math, particularly in commutative algebra and algebraic geometry.
-And all motivated by a very simple question indeed: how do you add fractions?
+To explore something we usually take for granted, and try to understand it in a more universal way, to see it as a particular instance of a more general idea.
+In fact, the construction described here, called [localisation](https://en.wikipedia.org/wiki/Localization_(commutative_algebra)), turns out to be extremely important in math, particularly in commutative algebra and algebraic geometry.
+And it is motivated by a very simple question indeed: how do you add fractions?